libdemdigital/security-advice/why.md

 # Credits:

-This is a lightly edited version of Tech Solidarity's security guideline for Congressional campaigns, with input from Motherboard's Guide to Not Getting Hacked, and @swiftonsecurity's decentsecurity.com.
+This is based heavily on Tech Solidarity's security guideline for Congressional campaigns, with input from Motherboard's Guide to Not Getting Hacked, and @swiftonsecurity's decentsecurity.com.
 Changes include making it easier to follow when there has been no in-person training accompanying it.

 ## Links:
 - https://techsolidarity.org/resources/congressional_howto.html